 By the end of this quick post, my goal is to help you narrow down what to wear so you get the best headshots possible from your session.

-This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links at no cost to you.
+Before we get started though, I need to mention that this post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links at no cost to you.
 Please read my disclosure for more info.

 Where to Shop for Headshot Outfits

 Most of you reading this will likely already have good outfits for your headshot using the color theories outlined in this post.
 For those that need to pick something up for their headshot, the following places are a great place to start when searching for outfits.

 - Rent the Runway – Great place for women to affordably rent designer clothes.

 - Lucky Brand– Personally my current favorite retailers for casual tops.